The Importance of Windows in Your Home

 Windows are an important part of your home.
-They protect your home from the elements, let in natural light and play a big role in your home’s curb appeal.
+They protect your home from the elements, let in natural light, and play a big role in your home’s curb appeal.
 Even if you’ve been properly maintaining your windows, they will suffer wear and tear over time.
-Plus, new technology and advancements in window manufacturing has produced higher quality, more energy efficient windows.
+Plus, new technology and advancements in window manufacturing have produced higher quality, more energy-efficient windows.
 A window replacement could save you money on your energy bills and increase your property value.

 How Do You Know When You Need New Windows?